FH-Potsdam/teaching-parametric-design/lectures/06-3D-intro/index.md

 });
 ```

-> Most properties in JSCAD are optional and have default value, so you only need to provide the ones you really need.
+> Most properties in JSCAD are optional and have a default value, so you only need to provide the ones you really need.

 ### Circle